|Artillery (7) New Brunswick, 5 CDSB Gagetown, Royal Regiment of Canadian Artillery School (RRCAS)

-Cast Iron ½-pounder Smoothbore Muzzleloading Gun, weight unknown, mounted on a wood carriage, inside the school.
+Cast Iron 2-1/4-pounder Smoothbore Muzzleloading Falconet, weight unknown, mounted on a wood carriage, inside the school.
+This gun was loaned by the Lockhart family, Bath New Brunswick, to BGen Moncel, HQ, 3rd Canadian Infantry Brigade, Camp Gagetown, 2 July 1959.
 Presented to the Artillery School by LCol J.D.E.
 Crossman, 13 Aug 1978, and restored in 2004.
-Buildoing J7.
+Building J7.

 12-pounder 6-cwt Breechloading Mk.
 IV Gun, weight 6-0-9 (681 lbs), made by Armstrong, mounted on a wheeled carriage, Queen Victoria cypher, inside the school.
 No. 136, RGF 1898, 12 pdr 6 cwt on right trunnion.
 RCD 1910 on right wheel hub, RCD 1896 on left wheel hub as well as 628470.
 No. 20 on the carriage box trail.
 1307024 on the breech.

 Three of these guns were recorded as on strength in with 90 Field Battery, Fredericton in 1933: Reg.
 No. 285, RGF 01, carriage OCM; RGF No. 286, carriage OCM; and Reg.
 No. 200, RGF 01, carriage OCM).